-During this period, 9 Exeter was owned by Harold D. Hayden.
-He does not appear to have lived there.
-In October of 1924, he applied for (and subsequently received) permission to add a one story ell at the rear of the property for use as servants’ quarters.
+In October of 1924, Harold Hayden applied for (and subsequently received) permission to add a one story ell at the rear of the property for use as servants’ quarters.
 The remodeling was designed by architect Arthur H. Bowditch.

-In the fall of 1927, investment broker Richard Dudley Sears, Jr. and his wife, Frederica Fulton (Leser) Sears. purchased 9 Exeter from Harold Hayden.
-The sale was reported by the Boston Globe on September 11, 1927.
-They had been married March of 1926, after which they had spent about eight months on a wedding trip around the world.
+On August 12, 1927, 9 Exeter was purchased from Harold Hayden by investment broker Richard Dudley Sears, Jr. and his wife, Frederica Fulton (Leser) Sears.
+They had married March of 1926, after which they had spent about eight months on a wedding trip around the world.
 Prior to their marriage, he had lived with his parents, Richard and Eleanor (Cochrane) Sears, at 232 Beacon.

 In October of 1927, he filed for (and subsequently received) permission to add a second story to the ell at the rear of the property.
 The remodeling was designed by architects Bigelow and Wadsworth.

-The Sears also maintained a home in Prides Crossing.
+The Searses also maintained a home in Prides Crossing.

 Frederica Sears died in October of 1966.
 Richard Sears continued to live at 9 Exeter until about 1972.

-In January of 1974, 9 Exeter was purchased from Richard D. Sears by Stephen W. Giddings and his wife, Stephanie L. Giddings.
+On January 15, 1974, 9 Exeter was purchased from Richard D. Sears by Stephen W. Giddings and his wife, Stephanie L. Giddings.
 Stephen Giddings was director of planning and development for the Boston Housing Authority.

-In January of 1977, 9 Exeter was purchased from the Giddings by J. Brent Finnegan, an insurance broker, and his wife, Karen W. Finnegan.
+On March 31, 1977, 9 Exeter was purchased from the Giddingses by J. Brent Finnegan, an insurance broker, and his wife, Karen W. Finnegan.